Characters of the Marvel Cinematic Universe: A–L: Tyler Hayward

 Tyler Hayward (portrayed by Josh Stamberg) is the acting director of S.W.O.R.D., having taken over from Maria Rambeau following her death.
-Following the Blip, he is shown to have animosity against superheroes, viewing Wanda Maximoff as dangerous which leads to him kicking colleague Monica Rambeau off the Westview investigation for having defended Maximoff.
-He is revealed to have lied to Monica, FBI agent Jimmy Woo, and astrophysicist Darcy Lewis earlier about Maximoff and has been working on a secret project dealing with Vision.
-The project culminates with Vision being reactivated by exposure to Maximoff's powers from a drone.
-However, his plan to eliminate Maximoff with Vision when the android's memories are restored by the created version of Vision inside the Hex.
-When Maximoff's alternate reality is partially taken down, Darcy stops Hayward from killing Maximoff's children Billy and Tommy, and he is arrested for tampering with evidence and removed from S.W.O.R.D.
+He survived the Blip.
+In 2023, he is shown to have animosity against superheroes, capturing Vision.
+After colleague Monica Rambeau disappears in Westview, New Jersey, Hayward and other agents set up base there to investigate.
+He learns Wanda Maximoff is behind the Westview Hex and deems her dangerous and a threat, leading him to kick Rambeau, FBI agent Jimmy Woo and astrophysicist Darcy Lewis off the investigation for having defended Maximoff.
+He is revealed to have doctored footage of Maximoff stating she had stolen Vision's body while he has been working on a secret illegal project dealing with Vision.
+He orders a drone launch and sends it into the Hex in a failed attempt to kill Maximoff.
+The project culminates with Vision being reactivated by exposure to Maximoff's powers from the drone.
+Hayward's plan to then eliminate Maximoff with Vision is foiled when the android's memories are restored by the created version of Vision inside the Hex.
+When Maximoff's alternate reality through the Hex is partially taken down, Hayward enters and attempts to kill Maximoff's children Billy and Tommy, but is stopped by Lewis.
+Afterwards, he is arrested for tampering with evidence, violating the Sokovia Accords, and removed from S.W.O.R.D..